Particular/docs.particular.net/persistence/upgrades/sql-1to2.md

 ## SqlPersistenceSettingsAttribute move to use properties

-Attribute have been moved to use properties instead of optional parameters in the constructor.
+Attributes have been moved to use properties instead of optional parameters in the constructor.

 snippet: 1to2_SqlPersistenceSettings